Sainarasimhan/go-sample-service/README.md

   Non-Functional logic are implemented as middelwares e.g. logging, error handling in each major component.

   uses logging, error handling and config package from other git repos, along with few third party packages.
+  Dependency Injection done with 'wire', dependencies are resolved and augo-generated at compile time.

 ## TODO
  - Add Testing for individual packages